 Recognitions & Distinctions

-Best Lawyers – Ones to Watch 2023, 2024: Construction Law, Corporate Law, Litigation – Construction, and Real Estate Law
+Recognized in Best Lawyers: Ones to Watch® in America (2023–2026): Construction Law, Corporate Law, Litigation – Construction, and Real Estate Law

 Memberships & Affiliations